 The estimated fair value of the Company's stock-based awards, less expected annual forfeitures, is amortized over the awards' service period.
 The total unrecognized compensation cost for unvested outstanding stock options was \$0.4 million for the fiscal year ended March 31, 2017.
 This expense will be recognized over a weighted-average expense period of approximately 1.9 years.
-The total unrecognized over a weighted-average expense period of approximately 1.9 years will be recognized over a weighted-average expense period of approximately 1.9 years.
-The total unrecognized over a weighted-average expense period of approximately 1.9 years.
-The total unrecognized over a weighted-average expense period of approximately 1.3 years.
+The total unrecognized compensation cost for unvested outstanding restricted stock was \$1.8 million for the fiscal year ended March 31, 2017.
+This expense will be recognized over a weighted-average expense period of approximately 1.9 years.
+The total unrecognized compensation cost for unvested outstanding restricted stock was \$1.8 million for the fiscal year ended March 31, 2017.
+This expense will be recognized over a weighted-average expense period of approximately 1.3 years.